 Questions?
 Give Us a Call!

 The good news is the brain can actually grow and change in a positive way, even as we get older.

 Lifestyle strategies can promote neurogenesis (new brain cells) and neuroplasticity (changes in the brain and its pathways).
 These strategies involve a substance called BDNF or brain-derived neurotrophic factor, which promotes brain cell growth and connectivity as demonstrated on MRI scans.
 In fact, the hippocampus, which is involved in emotional memory, gets larger the more BDNF is available.
 A large part of the lifestyle strategy involves modifying the diet to lower unhealthful carbs and increase healthful fats thus lowering the risk of diabetes.

-- Increase healthy fat consumption by increasing omega-3 fat intake and reduce consumption of damaged omega-6 fats (like processed vegetable oils) in order to balance your omega-3 to omega-6 ratio.
-Omega-3 from fish sources shows lower risk of cognitive impairment.
+Increase your omega-3 fat intake and reduce the consumption of damaging omega-6 fats (like processed vegetable oils) in order to balance your omega-3 to omega-6 ratio.
+Omega-3 from fish sources shows a lower risk of cognitive impairment.

-- Add prebiotic fiber which nurtures gut bacteria and hippocampus.
-Probiotic supplementation which enhances the healthy bacteria in the gut, decreases the inflammatory marker, C-reactive protein, increases the antioxidant glutathione, and improves mental status as measured by the Mini Mental Status Exam
+Prebiotic fiber nurtures gut bacteria and the hippocampus.
+Probiotic supplementation, which enhances the healthy bacteria in the gut, decreases the inflammatory marker, C-reactive protein, increases the antioxidant glutathione, and improves mental status as measured by the Mini Mental Status Exam